Goddess Chandraghanta, who signifies spiritualism and internal power, is also known as Chandrakhanda, Chandika or Rannchandi.

 The goddess with ten arms who holds divine shastras in her hands is none other than Goddess Parvati — The better half of Lord Shiva.
 If we talk about the meaning of her name, it means the one who has a ‘half-moon shaped like a bell’.

 Bathe the goddess with Gangajal or Gaumutr.
 Apply haldi-kumkum, offer akshat (rice), flowers, fruits etc. Offer her sweets made of milk products as bhog and after performing aarti, distribute it as prasad.

-By worshipping Maa Chandraghanta, one can get rid of all obstacles.
-And by her divine grace, a fellow devotee can be blessed with name, fame and power.
+Chandraghanta Puja is performed on this day, the third day from the Navratri season.
+By worshipping Maa Chandraghanta, one gains the potential to get rid of obstacles from one's life.
+With her divine grace, a sincere devotee can be blessed with name, fame and power.